chr15m/cljs-binary-demo/README.md

-# NBB Single Binary Demo
+# Single Binary ClojureScript Demo

 This repository demonstrates how to compile an [nbb](https://github.com/babashka/nbb) ClojureScript script into a single executable binary.